KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance: Primary Data Analysis

 \subsection{Demographics}

-According to IP location information, the dataset contains 331,930 users from more than 62 countries or regions, with the vast majority of users located in China (99.82\%).
-In terms of gender distribution, female users account for 59.34\%, while the remaining users are male.
-Regarding age distribution, the user population is dominated by young and middle-aged individuals.
-Specifically, users aged 31–40 constitute the largest group (24.96\%), followed by those aged 18–23 (15.94\%), 41–49 (16.18\%), and 50 and above (15.90\%).
-Users aged 12–17 and 24–30 account for 15.31\% and 11.33\%, respectively.
-Overall, users aged 12 to 50 comprise more than 80\% of the population, indicating that the dataset primarily covers core user groups with strong search and consumption demands.
-In contrast, users aged 11 and below represent only 0.38\%, accounting for a very small proportion of the dataset.
+The dataset contains 331,930 users with diverse demographic characteristics.
+In terms of gender distribution, female users account for 59.34\%, while male users account for 40.66\%.
+Regarding age distribution, users aged 31--40 constitute the largest group (24.96\%), followed by those aged 41--49 (16.18\%), 18--23 (15.94\%), and 50 and above (15.90\%).
+Users aged 12--17 and 24--30 account for 15.31\% and 11.33\%, respectively.
+Overall, users aged 12--49 account for 83.72\% of the population, indicating that KuaiSearch primarily covers adolescent, young-adult, and middle-aged user groups.
+In contrast, users aged 11 and below represent only 0.38\% of the dataset.